-■ the acquisition of shareholdings or assets under the terms of a special process of corporate rescue or bankruptcy;

-- the acquisition of a shareholding merely as a guarantee; and - the acquisition by credit institutions of shareholdings in nonfinancial undertakings, when such acquisition does not confer more than 25% of the voting rights of the latter, or if the acquisition is limited to a maximum period of 3 years.
+- the acquisition of shareholdings or assets under the terms of a special process of corporate rescue or bankruptcy; - the acquisition of a shareholding merely as a guarantee; and - the acquisition by credit institutions of shareholdings in non-financial undertakings, when such acquisition does not confer more than 25% of the voting rights of the latter, or if the acquisition is limited to a maximum period of 3 years.
+However, if there are no provisions for the transfer of the stock exceeding the 25% threshold upon the expiry of the 3 years transitional period, the transaction will likely be considered a concentration and may be subject to filing (see case 70/2005, CGD/Sumolis/Compal, decision of 9 January 2006).